WordPress/openverse/README.md

 ## Deploying and monitoring the API
 The API infrastructure is orchestrated using Terraform hosted in creativecommons/ccsearch-infrastructure.
 More details can be found on the [this wiki page](https://wikijs.creativecommons.org/tech/cc-search/operations).

+## Contributing
+Pull requests are welcome!
+Feel free to [join us on Slack](https://slack-signup.creativecommons.org/) and discuss the project with the engineers on #cc-developers.